 Doi Inthanon is located about an hour outside of Chiang Mai.
 It is a national park with Thailand’s highest peak and stunning waterfalls.
 You can often find day tours out from Chiang Mai that include a full tour of the following activities to do there:

-Visit Thailand’s Highest Peak
+Visit Thailand’s highest peak

 Doi Inthanon is Thailand’s highest mountain.
 The top of the mountain is filled with multiple hikes, and the drive-up gives you a beautiful view of the surrounding peaks and towns.